walterhiggins/WMPJS/README.md

 Move back a couple of steps and watch the show as 5 fireworks are launched one after another.
 The show should end after the 5th firewok has launched.
 You can change the number of fireworks launched by changing the second parameter.

 #### Me, a name I call myself...
 A function which calls itself is called a *recursive* function.
 Recursive functions can be very powerful.
-They can be used for visiting all of files and folders on a hard drive or drawing pretty fractal diagrams.
+They can be used for visiting all files and folders on a disk, or drawing pretty fractal diagrams.
 Recursion is beyond the scope of this book so I won't go into great detail.
 To get a taste for what recursion is about, imagine a computer program which controls a robot arm that opens a Russian Doll and keeps opening any Russian Dolls inside that until there are no more Russian Dolls inside.
 The code for such a program might read like this:

     function openRussianDoll( doll ){
       console.log( doll.size );